Archdiocese of Boston

-The Archdiocese of Boston (Archidiœcesis Bostoniensis) is a Latin Church ecclesiastical territory, or archdiocese, of the Catholic Church in eastern Massachusetts in the United States.
+The Archdiocese of Boston (Archidiœcesis Bostoniensis) is an archdiocese of the Catholic Church in eastern Massachusetts in the United States.
 Its mother church is the Cathedral of the Holy Cross in Boston.
-The archdiocese is the fourth largest in the United States.

 The Diocese of Boston was erected in 1808, branching off from the Diocese of Baltimore.
-It grew rapidly during the 19th century, due to waves of immigrants arriving in the region.
+It grew rapidly during the 19th century; today it is the fourth largest archdiocese in the United States.
 Starting in 2002, the archdiocese faced a sexual abuse scandal which touched off investigations of Catholic Church sexual abuse cases throughout the United States.

-Richard G. Henning has served as archbishop since October 31, 2024.
+Richard G. Henning is the archbishop.

 Territory

 The Archdiocese of Boston encompasses Essex County, Middlesex County, Norfolk County, and Suffolk County in Massachusetts.
 It includes most of Plymouth County except for the towns of Marion, Mattapoisett, and Wareham.

-As of 2018, the archdiocese had 284 parishes with 617 diocesan priests and 275 permanent deacons.
-In 2018, the archdiocese estimated that more than 1.9 million Catholics lived within its territory.

 History

 Early history

-New England's first non-indigenous settlers in the 1600s came from England.
-They were Puritan Congregationalists and Baptists.
-Many of them left England because they were disappointed in the lack of reforms in the Church of England.
-They consisted of three groups: